 In good markets, your annual withdrawals will automatically go up along with your portfolio’s value.
 In bad years, your withdrawals will go down.
 Because you’re always withdrawing a percentage of whatever you have left, you would never run out of money, though a string of bad years could leave you with drastically reduced income.

 In the chapter on taxes, we discuss required minimum distributions, or RMDs.
 This is the sum those age 72 and older must pull from their retirement accounts each year.
 Instead of using a 4% withdrawal rate or a similar strategy, some retirees base their annual spending on RMDs.
 This works pretty well as a rough-and-ready strategy and it does indeed force you to raise or lower your withdrawals, based on your retirement account’s performance.
 Still, just because the government says you have to withdraw a certain sum from your retirement accounts doesn’t mean that’s the right amount to spend—and you could be safe spending even more.

-Next: Intro to Social Security
+Next: Social Security

 Previous: Sequence of Returns

 Article: A Penny Saved